dima-kov/django-croppie/README.md

 # Example

-There is an example project in the `exmaple` directory.
+There is an example project in the `example` directory.
 Read `README.md` for deploy instructions.